raygj/consul-content/consul-dns/consul DNS BIND walkthrough.md

 1 Windows or Linux host running BIND, configured with _fowarder zone_ 1 Windows or Linux hosts configured to use Windows DNS server

-- ref
-	- there is no Windows-friendly approach or at least it is not [documented] (https://github.com/hashicorp/consul/issues/3964)
+- ref: there is no Windows-friendly approach or at least it is not [documented](https://github.com/hashicorp/consul/issues/3964)

 ## Windows DNS Server setup
 ### issues